 Skincare products including alpha arbutin have become immensely popular off-late.
 People have started vouching for this ingredient because of its multiple benefits.
 Let us take a look at the advantages of using alpha-arbutin daily.

 Reduces dark spots and hyperpigmentation

 Alpha arbutin limits the production of melanin on your skin.
 Dermatologists suggest using it daily to see results within a few weeks.
 With regular application, this active ingredient can fade away dark patches and pigmentation on your skin.
-Furthermore, people find this ingredient useful in combating aging signs, such as acne scars, age spots, post-acne redness, liver spots, and freckles.
+Furthermore, people find this ingredient useful in combating ageing signs, such as acne scars, age spots, post-acne redness, and freckles.

 Alpha arbutin starts targeting the tyrosinase enzyme, which is responsible for melanin production in the skin.
 It focuses on inhibiting tyrosinase activity, which reduces melanin production.
 As a result, the skin gets lighter and looks more even.

 There are a lot of skin-lightening agents that produce results, but they also get harsh on your skin, especially sensitive skin.
 Alpha arbutin, on the other hand, is an organic compound produced naturally, which stays calm on your skin and doesn’t leave any skin side effects.
 However, it is not safe to use by pregnant or lactating women

 What are the dos and don’ts of layering with alpha arbutin?